 How do I sign-up?

-Before September 5th, there will be sign-up sheets available in the Narthex.
-Or, you may email firstname.lastname@example.org.
-After September 5th, 2018 just send Thomas an email requesting more information.
+Email firstname.lastname@example.org and Thomas will connect you with a local group with availability.
 After you sign-up, you will be contacted by your table group leader with information about the next meeting.

 What will a Table Group look like?

 Table group meetings are characterized by two essential elements: food and prayer.
 Each time a group meets, the leader will send out an email invitation that will include a sign-up list for food.
 Each attendee will bring a piece of the common meal.
 Following the meal, the group will also go through a short prayer liturgy.
 This will look differently for each group, but it will be a time to share and ask for prayer, a time of thanksgiving, and a time to pray for others.
 Groups are encouraged to meet twice a month on an evening that works for both the leader and the group.

 Small groups are known far and wide in the church-world, and they often look pretty similar.
 A group gathers, discusses a book, a passage of Scripture, or the week’s sermon.
 That’s not what this is.
 Those things are good and we have opportunities like that at Apostles at our Sunday Spiritual Formation Hour and other weekday Bible studies.
 This is NOT a replacement for any existing group.
 We encourage folks who do that type of study to also engage in this time of fellowship, food, and prayer in their neighborhood.
 There is nothing to accomplish during this time.
 This is simply a time to exist as a child of God with other children, to pray and to eat with them.